ThreeSixes/espkey-automator/README.md

 ## Background and requirements

 This project is designed to interface with an [ESPKey Wiegand Interception Tool](https://www.redteamtools.com/espkey) to perform actions from a CLI instead of manually through the web interface.
-Current work is underway to provide a basic CLI interface and support for recipes (ordered sets of actions) against one or more ESPKey is coming after the MVP CLI utility is complete.

-Once the MVP is complete this readme will be updated with proper instructions.
+There is support for many individual operations such as getting and deleting logs, rebooting, etc. There is also support for automating workflows using recipes.

 ### Requirements